Tom Hazzledine

 Advice on sourcing of plants for newly created gardens.

-Tom is busy rebuilding many walls that have suffered from the exceptionally dry weather followed by the cold and persistent rain.
-This destabilised the ground resulting in wall collapse.
-At the moment there is a delay in getting stone so if you have a big project please contact him so that he can place an order with the quarry as soon as possible.
+Tom has been very busy rebuilding many walls that have suffered from the exceptionally dry weather in 2023 followed by the cold and then 2024's persistent rain.
+These conditions destabilise the ground resulting in wall collapse.

 Many of the walls you see on these pages needed to be repaired while others are new.
 All require the same care and attention to detail.
 This includes the choice of stone, the appropriate capping and style of building.
 For some conservation areas these elements are proscribed - eg where other properties in the village have upright copes any new wall may be required to be the same.